Form 10BD and 10BE Explained: Step-by-Step Filing Guide for NGOs Share To ensure transparency and accuracy in reporting donations, the Government of …

 Have you ever wondered about how much charities are helpful to the needy?
 Charitable Trusts and NGOs are some of the organizations that helped in COVID-19 the biggest worldwide pandemic that happened in 2020.
-These Trusts are established under the Indian Trusts Act, of 1882.
+These Trusts are established under the Indian Trusts Act of 1882.
 But why does this kind of trust need to be registered, and what’s the process of trust registration in Jaipur?
-In this blog we discuss the type of trust and its process, so let’s start.
+In this blog ,we discuss the type of trust and its process, so let’s start.

 What is NGO Darpan Registration?
 Want to register your NGO on the NGO Darpan portal but don’t know how?
 Don’t worry!
 In …